UchihaTan28/NewGitTest/README.md

 # NewGitTest
-A python program to create a flower traced by a turtle
+A basic python program to create a flower traced by a turtle